Equal Opportunity and ADA Information

 Purpose and Scope

-To achieve our educational mission, West Chester University is committed to creating pluralistic learning communities.
-As an equal opportunity employer, we comply with federal and state laws and regulations, while demonstrating our commitment to equal opportunity for all persons and not discriminating on the basis of race, color, sex, pregnancy, gender identity or expression, sexual orientation, age, national origin, disability, religion, veteran status, genetic information or legally protected statuses in all aspects of employment.
+To achieve our educational mission, WCU is committed to creating pluralistic learning communities.
+As an equal opportunity employer, we comply with federal and state laws and regulations, while demonstrating our commitment to equal opportunity for all persons and not discriminating on the basis of race, color, sex, pregnancy, gender identity or expression, sexual orientation, age, national origin, disability, religion, veteran status, genetic information, or legally protected statuses in all aspects of employment.

 Policy Statement

-It is a violation of policy for any member of the University community to discriminate any other member of the University community on the basis of race, color, sex, pregnancy, gender identity or expression, sexual orientation, age, national origin, disability, religion, veteran status, genetic information or legally protected statuses, or to take retaliatory action against an individual for reporting discriminatory conduct.
+It is a violation of policy for any member of the University community to discriminate against any other member of the University community on the basis of race, color, sex, pregnancy, gender identity or expression, sexual orientation, age, national origin, disability, religion, veteran status, genetic information, or legally protected statuses, or to take retaliatory action against an individual for reporting discriminatory conduct, opposing discriminatory actions, or participating in the complaint process, whether as a party or witness.
+Acts of retaliation shall constitute misconduct subject to disciplinary action and should be reported to the Director of Equal Opportunity and Compliance (EQOC).

-All management and supervisory personnel are directed to adhere to our policy of Affirmative Action and to take positive steps to ensure equal opportunities.
+All management and supervisory personnel are directed to adhere to this policy and to take positive, aggressive steps to ensure equal opportunities.
 Specifically, this means that management and supervisory personnel guard against unlawful discrimination in any personnel action, including but not limited to recruitment, appointment, promotion, training, separation, or terms of employment.
 Furthermore, management and supervisory personnel must take affirmative action to improve our utilization of those persons underrepresented.

 Policy Framework

-1. Recruit, hire, utilize, train and promote for all job classifications without regard to race, religion, sex, national origin, ancestry, age, sexual orientation, gender identity, disability, veteran status, or other protected class status.
+- Recruit, hire, utilize, train, and promote for all job classifications without regard to race, religion, sex, national origin, ancestry, age, sexual orientation, gender identity, disability, veteran status, or other protected class status.

-3. Base decisions on selection, employment practices, employee utilization, job training, career mobility, promotion, program operations and services provided so as to further the principles of equal opportunity and affirmative action.
+- Base decisions on selection, employment practices, employee utilization, job training, career mobility, promotion, program operations, and services provided so as to further the principles of equal opportunity/affirmative action.

-4. Create and maintain a climate free from discrimination and harassment of any individual.
+- Create and maintain a climate free from discrimination and harassment, including sexual harassment, of any individual.

-7. Assure that reasonable accommodation will be made for all the physical and mental limitations of qualified individuals.
+- Assure that reasonable accommodation will be made for qualified individuals with disabilities.

-8. Assure that in offering employment or promotion to persons with disabilities, no reduction in compensation would result because disability, income or other benefits.
+- Assure that in offering employment or promotion to persons with disabilities, no reduction in compensation, income, or other benefits would result because of disability status.

 This policy is not intended to interfere with the protections afforded by law to freedom of speech.
-Additional information, including additional examples of what constitutes discrimination, is available from the Office for Diversity, Equity and Inclusion.
+Additional information, including additional examples of what constitutes discrimination, is available from the Office of EQOC.

 Procedures

-To view the policy in PDF format, please visit the University Policy Page at https://www.wcupa.edu/policies/.
+Please see the full policy available on the University Policy Page at https://www.wcupa.edu/policies/.

 Purpose and Scope

-West Chester University is committed to equality of opportunity and freedom from unlawful discrimination for all its students and employees.
+West Chester University (WCU) is committed to equality of opportunity and freedom from unlawful discrimination for all its students and employees.
 Sexual harassment/misconduct is a form of unlawful discrimination based on sex and will not be tolerated in any form by faculty, staff, students, contractors, or vendors.
-The definitions and procedures outlined in this policy will be followed when a non-student is respondent of sexual harassment/misconduct by another non-student.
-When a student is the complainant, whether accusing another student or a non-student, the procedures in the Sexual Misconduct Policy will be followed.
+The definitions and procedures outlined in the Sexual Harassment and Misconduct Policy (Employees) will be followed when a non-student brings allegations of sexual harassment or misconduct against a non-student respondent.

 Policy Statement